Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Notes:

 1. Municipalities within this judicial district may also issue restraining orders and prosecute misdemeanor domestic violence cases.
-The state court values given here do not reflect such cases and the stated values might be as much as 20% low, e.g., for 2005 the Eighteenth Judicial District plus municipalities within its boundaries may have issued as many as 59 restraining orders per 10,000 residents.
-That would still be substantially less than the statewide average.
+The state court values given here do not reflect such cases and the stated values might be as much as 20% low, e.g., for 2010 the Eighteenth Judicial District plus municipalities within its boundaries may have issued as many as 60 restraining orders per 10,000 residents.
+That would still be substantially less than the statewide average of 77.

 Top

-There is no reason to believe that 59% of Colorado's citizens outside of Denver who live in the rural and urban counties that comprise the First, Eighth, Thirteenth, Seventeenth, Eighteenth, and Twentieth judicial districts are any more, or less, violent and abusive on average than the residents of the six districts tabulated in Table 58.
-The judicial districts in Table 64 encompass a large rural area (13 th ) and large urban (1 st , 8 th , 17 th , 18 th , and 20 th ) populations and the majority of Coloradoans.
+There is no reason to believe that the 57% of Colorado's citizens outside of Denver who live in the urban counties that comprise the First, Eighth, Seventeenth, Eighteenth, and Twentieth judicial districts are any more, or less, violent and abusive on average than the residents of the seven districts tabulated in Table 64.
+The judicial districts in Table 67 encompass large urban (1 st , 8 th , 17 th , 18 th , and 20 th ) populations and the majority of Coloradoans.

-Many other factors may account for why these six districts have low numbers of domestic violence and abuse cases reported by the Colorado State Court Administrator's office.
+Many other factors may account for why these five districts have low numbers of domestic violence and abuse cases reported by the Colorado State Court Administrator's office.
 For example, the state court does not report on municipal crimes.
 But some elements can readily be ruled out.
 For example, it would be ludicrous to consider the district attorney of the First Judicial District from 1998 through 2004 as being soft on the issue of domestic violence.
-His sister was killed in an act of domestic violence and he raised her daughter and had a daily reminder of the potential effects of this crime.
-The five other district attorneys are equally likely to fully enforce state law.
+His sister was killed in an act of domestic violence and he raised her daughter and had a daily reminder of the potential effects of this crime while in office.
+The four other district attorneys are equally likely to fully enforce state law.

 Other misdemeanor cases in these judicial districts